patjiang/patjiang/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on Stealth
-- 🌱 I’m currently learning about high order graph representations and heuristic representations
+- 🌱 I’m currently learning about high order graph representations and novel heuristics in structural biology
 - 📫 How to reach me: phjiang@asu.edu or on LinkedIn
 - ⚡ Fun fact: I enjoy working on synthetic biology education (wet lab) for fun!